trouve-antoine/react-redux-socket/README.md

 ### Server-side globally available dispatch function

-You can access to the `localDispatch` and `dispatch` functions from the server-side middleware object (from version 2.2).
+You can access to the `localDispatch`, `localOutDispatch` and `dispatch` functions from the server-side middleware object (from version 2.2).

 ```
 const myIoActionHandler = require('react-redux-socket/server')(io)